swapskhare/Information_Retrieval_Project/README.md

 ### Query Mode

 1. **Select a topic** from the left sidebar (e.g., "Technology", "Health")
-2. The system switches to query mode
+2. The system switches to query mode (selected topic is highlighted in blue)
 3. **Ask topic-specific questions** (e.g., "Tell me about artificial intelligence")
-4. The system retrieves and summarizes relevant information
+4. The system analyzes query complexity and retrieves 1-5 relevant documents
+5. **View analytics** in the right sidebar showing response times, documents retrieved, and topic popularity
+6. **Deselect topic** by clicking the same topic button again to return to chit-chat mode

 ### Example Queries